muratk5n/thirdwave/en/README.md

 to deliver 1.6 million tonnes ofgreen hydrogen a year, BP said.
-TotalEnergies, meanwhile,said it was taking a stake in Adani New Industries Limited of India, which is aiming to produce a million tonnes ofgreen hydrogen a year by 2030.
+TotalEnergies, meanwhile,said it was taking a stake in Adani New Industries Limited of India, which is aiming to produce a million tonnes of green hydrogen a year by 2030.

 While the announcements clearly show oil majors are warming to green hydrogen,the industry has not yet given up on more controversial blue